OpenLMIS/openlmis-ui-components/docs/extention_guide.md

 ```

-*NOTE:* The main `index.html` was designed to be extremely minimal so that implementations could create huge changes quickly.
+*NOTE:* The main `index.html` was designed to be extremely minimal so that implementations could make huge changes quickly.
 Other HTML files within OpenLMIS follow this same paradigm of easy to replace HTML.

 ### Global Styles
-Global styles refer to CSS styles and Javascript interactions that are consistently applied through out the OpenLMIS-UI.
-These designs and styles are purposefully implemented on extremely vanilla HTML to promote consistency and make it easy for an implementer to quickly change interactions patterns across the entire UI.
+Global styles refer to CSS styles and Javascript interactions that are consistently applied throughout the OpenLMIS-UI.
+These designs and styles are purposefully implemented on extremely vanilla HTML to promote consistency and to make it easy for an implementer to quickly change interaction patterns across the entire UI.
 See the coding conventions for more information about how this is achieved.

 #### CSS and SASS
 There should be no special method of removing or explicitly overriding CSS — an implementer should simply use more specific CSS rules to override a CSS style.
 The CSS coding conventions stress using shallow selectors and avoiding the `!important` selector, so that its easy for an implementor to make style changes in a publishing image.